MiningCryptoLive/Miningcore.UI/README.md

-My pool website can be found at http://eth02.coinstomine.eu
+Our pool website can be found at https://www.getblok.io